 Cost Limits

 OHFA encourages realistic costs for AHTC Developments, while encouraging cost efficient production and shall not give preference solely for lowest construction costs.
 Developments that have high cost may be ineligible for a reservation.
-OHFA will use the HOME Program Maximum Per Unit Subsidy Limits as the limit on total development costs per unit, based on bedroom size.
+OHFA will use the HOME Program Maximum Per Unit Subsidy Limits currently in effect as the limit on total development costs per unit, based on bedroom size.

 The ONLY exceptions to these limits will be for Historic Rehabilitations or proposed Developments that are located in a Federal Opportunity Zone.
 Applicants must demonstrate to OHFA’s satisfaction that the cost per unit is realistic.
 OHFA Staff in their best judgment will determine the cost reasonableness.
-In no case will the cost per unit of a Historic Rehabilitation or a proposed Development located in a Federal Opportunity Zone be allowed to exceed more than thirty percent (30%) of the current Maximum per Unit Subsidy in effect at the time of Application.
+In no case will the cost per unit of a Historic Rehabilitation or a proposed Development located in a Federal Opportunity Zone be allowed to exceed more than thirty percent (30%) of the current Maximum per Unit Subsidy currently in effect.

 OHFA will Allocate only the amount of Credit necessary for financial feasibility of a Development and its viability as a qualified Low-Income Housing Development throughout the extended use period.